Intelligence quotient: Other theories

 J.P.
 Guilford's Structure of Intellect (1967) model of intelligence used three dimensions, which, when combined, yielded a total of 120 types of intelligence.
 It was popular in the 1970s and early 1980s, but faded owing to both practical problems and theoretical criticisms.

 Alexander Luria's earlier work on neuropsychological processes led to the PASS theory (1997).
 It argued that only looking at one general factor was inadequate for researchers and clinicians who worked with learning disabilities, attention disorders, intellectual disability, and interventions for such disabilities.
 The PASS model covers four kinds of processes (planning process, attention/arousal process, simultaneous processing, and successive processing).
 The planning processes involve decision making, problem solving, and performing activities and require goal setting and self-monitoring.

 The attention/arousal process involves selectively attending to a particular stimulus, ignoring distractions, and maintaining vigilance.
 Simultaneous processing involves the integration of stimuli into a group and requires the observation of relationships.
 Successive processing involves the integration of stimuli into serial order.
 The planning and attention/arousal components comes from structures located in the frontal lobe, and the simultaneous and successive processes come from structures located in the posterior region of the cortex.
 It has influenced some recent IQ tests, and been seen as a complement to the Cattell–Horn–Carroll theory described above.

-Current tests
+Modern tests

 There are a variety of individually administered IQ tests in use in the English-speaking world.
 The most commonly used individual IQ test series is the Wechsler Adult Intelligence Scale (WAIS) for adults and the Wechsler Intelligence Scale for Children (WISC) for school-age test-takers.
-Other commonly used individual IQ tests (some of which do not label their standard scores as "IQ" scores) include the current versions of the Stanford–Binet Intelligence Scales, Woodcock–Johnson Tests of Cognitive Abilities, the Kaufman Assessment Battery for Children, the Cognitive Assessment System, and the Differential Ability Scales.
+Other commonly used individual IQ tests (some of which do not label their standard scores as "IQ" scores) include the updated Stanford–Binet Intelligence Scales, Woodcock–Johnson Tests of Cognitive Abilities, the Kaufman Assessment Battery for Children, the Cognitive Assessment System, and the Differential Ability Scales.